yjg30737/pyqt-html-viewer/README.md

 * Being able to view the source of current html file
 * Being able to see previous, next html file with left, right key
 * Being able to resize each of widgets.
 (QSplitter)

-Note: Some of features are broken.
-I will figure that out.

 ## Setup
 ```